chadek/tec_test/README.md

 # Tec_Test project

 Technical test for Y Generation interview.
-This project consist in a web app that you can log in with email and password to then upload file or looking for data store in the database.
+This project consist in a web app that you can log in with email and password to then upload file or looking for data stored in the database.

-Database data are provided by seeds store in JSON files.
+Database data are provided by seeds stored in JSON files.
 Those data are sent during building process.

-When a user upload a video, it is stored in a tmp directory then sent to a working environnement file as input.
-This mp4 video is then converted to ogv format and rezised using ffmpeg tool in a bash script
+When a user uploads a mp4 video, the video is stored in a tmp directory then sent to a mailbox directory as input.
+This mp4 video is then converted to ogv format and is resized in different scale format using ffmpeg tool.
+Converting is done in a standalone process using bash scripts

 ## Installation

 ### Requirement:

+1. nodejs
+2. npm
+3. mongoDB

+Optional : ffmpeg

+### Procedure:

-Note that all following commands are for on ubuntu distribution
+Note that all following commands are for ubuntu distribution

 **Install nodejs 6.X** :